mahdi1994/Numerical-Analysis-for-finance/README.md

 with <span class="tex2jax">$(W_t)_{t \geq 0 }$</span> a standard brownien motion.

--  Please check the PDF file on each folder for more details.
+-Please check the PDF file on each folder for more details.